DanAnastasyev/RuSimpleSentEval/README.md

 ```
 [here](https://github.com/pytorch/fairseq/blob/c2e8904b6072d8eddab362ac50b324e374b5951d/fairseq/tasks/translation_from_pretrained_bart.py#L54), but I have no idea whether you still need it in your (newer) version of fairseq.

-3. I stored everything in `data` folder and run my scripts from `solution` folder, so the hierarchy looks this way:
+3. I stored everything in the `data` folder and run my scripts from the `solution` folder, so the hierarchy looks this way:
 ```
 - data/
+-- data/data-bin/
+-- data/ParaPhraserPlus
 -- data/preprocessed_data/
--- data/data-bin/
+-- data/WikiSimple-translated
 - solution/
 ```